cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 * **Route and Handler:** While `CheckTx` would have exited, `DeliverTx` continues to run [`runMsgs`](../core/baseapp.md#runtx-and-runmsgs) to fully execute each `Msg` within the transaction.
 Since the transaction may have messages from different modules, `baseapp` needs to know which module to find the appropriate Handler.
-Thus, the [`Route`](../core/tx-msgs.md#route) function is called to retrieve the route name and find the `Handler` within the module.
+Thus, the `route` function is called via the [module manager](../building-modules/module-manager.md) to retrieve the route name and find the [`Handler`](../building-modules/handler.md) within the module.

 * **Handler:** The `Handler`, a step up from `AnteHandler`, is responsible for executing each message in the `Tx` and causes state transitions to persist in `deliverTxState`.
 It is defined